research-dream-team/toolkit/source/agenda.rst

    * See the :doc:`practicalities` section for more details.
    * Observe the discussions.
    * Stimulate the quite tables.
-   * Any questions during the discussion.
+   * Help answer any questions during the discussion.

 Breakout session